What is SSC MTS Exam? - Full Form & Age Limit, Salary, Job Profile and Pattern

 1. Session - 1

-Session 1 is the first phase of the SSC MTS exam and is qualifying in nature.
-It consists of two papers carrying a total of 120 marks.
+Session 1 is the first phase of the CBT exam and it is only qualifying.
+This session has two topics:

 1. Session - 1